My word I had a good night's sleep last night, even the pigeons were far fewer, kept their distance and started cooing so much later.

 We were soon in town and enjoyed wandering around including a walk along The Shambles, an historic street of quaint shops geared totally to relieving tourists of their money.
 Sadly the magnificent York Minster Cathedral was closed to peasants arriving there in the hope of crawling down the aisle on bended knees in penance.
 Nope, thanks to social distancing only those who had gone online and booked and paid for tickets in advance were allowed to enter.
 Never mind The Chef had been in there on a previous visit and I could take it or leave it.

 During a visit to the city's M&S store I reluctantly purchased a pack of their face masks, about two pounds each, the right price but a little bit on the small side, but needs must.
 Whilst in town I got one good result.
 We popped in to a gents clothing shop and I bought a quality short sleeved shirt for just ten pounds.
-It seems the company have three shops in town, the together they were trying to clear the large amount of stock they were sitting on thanks to a year of lockdown and disruption.
+It seems the company have three shops in town, together they were trying to clear the large amount of stock they were sitting on thanks to a year of lockdown and disruption.

 Lunch was a hot sausage roll and a coffee for me and a pack of sandwiches and a coffee for The Chef courtesy of Greggs.

-On our return to the P&R site just down the road at Monks Cross we popped in to their shops where The Chef bought herself a pair of casual trousers suitable for our next trip to Spain in September- October, whilst I almost bought a replacement green long sleeved green shirt except the only sizes available fitted either midgets or giants.
+On our return to the P&R site just down the road at Monks Cross we popped in to their shopping complex where The Chef bought herself a pair of casual trousers suitable for our next trip to Spain in September- October, whilst I almost bought a replacement long sleeved green shirt, except the only sizes available fitted either midgets or giants.
 Never mind, when we get back home I'll see if I can order the right size online.
 Reading this you would be forgiven for thinking all we do is go shopping.
 Nothing could be further from the truth - we hate it.
 A couple of weeks ago we went in to Cambridge with a very short shopping list and came home with very few items purchased.
 It had felt very strange to be there after what must have been an eighteen months absence, observing the shops which hadn't survived the lockdown and had closed.
 It's all very sad.

 Before we came away I drew £45 worth of coins out of the bank.
 We've not handled cash since the start of the pandemic, and I guess the bank tellers hadn't either, as they were quite unprepared to part with a few bags of 'brass', having to scrap around to put them together.
-I wanted the coins for things like parking meters etc during the trip.
+I wanted the coins for things like parking meters during the trip.
 The most concerning thing of all is that today I had forgotten to put the purse with a selection of the coins in my backpack, and soon after arriving in town observed that you have to pay to use public toilets.
 Then I knew our trip in to town could only last as long as my bladder.

-On our arrival back at our little campsite I noticed that the family with the three-legged barking dog had been replaced with a family with two legged brat kids.
+On our arrival back at our little campsite I noticed that the family with the three-legged barking dog had been replaced with a family with two-legged brat kids.
 Never mind we're off tomorrow.

 This evenings offerings from The Chef was a 'Ginsters' Cornish pasty with a salad.
 Very nice it was to.

 There was a recent programme on TV, I think it was Greg Wallis showing us what went on in various factories and how they produced their products.
 On this particular week they showed us how they made a Ginsters Cornish pasty.
-Obviously the amount of each ingredient was huge, but thankfully the programme was recorded and after playing it back carefully and using a calculator to reduce the quantities down to enough to make just four I went ahead and made some.
+Obviously the amount of each ingredient was huge, but thankfully the programme was recorded and after playing it back carefully and using a calculator to reduce the quantities down to enough to make four, I went ahead and made some.
 I have to say they were pleasant enough, but frankly not worth the grief - going to the shop and buying them is far easier.

 I'm almost afraid to turn the TV on this evening in case we are faced with another totally pixelated screen.
 Never mind, we have a selection of DVD's onboard should the need arise.